 We hold full City Council elections every four years, alongside parish area elections.
-The last election was in 2019 and the next is due on 4 May 2023.
+The last council elections were in 2023 and the next are due in May 2027.

 You can also find out more about:

 Police, Fire and Crime Commissioner elections: Thursday 2 May 2024

 Police and Crime Commissioners (PCCs) are elected to make sure that local police meet the needs of the community.
 In Essex the PCC also oversees Essex County Fire and Rescue Service and so is called the Police, Fire and Crime Commissioner for Essex.